teambit/docs/docs/ci.md

 > the always-auth=true is required when using Yarn.
 It is not required for npm.

-Define the BIT_TOKEN as a secret global variableon the server.
+Define the BIT_TOKEN as a secret global variable on the server.

 However, this will result that every time you will run npm install in a project that has this `npmrc` configuration, it will look first in this configuration.
-If the token is not set on the local machine, it will err.
+If the token is not set on the local machine, it will give an error.

-You can define the BIT_TOKEN in your shell environment parameter, yby running following command, or adding it to the shell configuration:
+You can define the BIT_TOKEN in your shell environment parameter, by running following command, or adding it to the shell configuration:

 ```shell
 export BIT_TOKEN=$(bit config get user.token)